 5.Use of chemical leaveners such as baking powder/ soda

-With that, let me introduce you my all time favourite brownie- the gooey fudgey make me feel good brownie.
+Now that we got to understand how different ingredients cause a brownie to taste differently, let me introduce you my all time favourite brownie- the gooey fudgey make me feel good Nutella Chewy brownies.
 The added Nutella makes the brownie even more moist and chocolatey.
 But if you’re looking for a real Nutella hit brownie, this is not the case.
-This recipe is adapted from Karly from Bunsinmyoven
+This recipe is adapted from Karly from Bunsinmyoven.
+Thank you so much for sharing.

 Do comment in the post below or tag me on Instagram: @sherbakes if you attempt your very own.
 Would love to share your joy in baking adventures